grannycart/by-sound-alone_source/full-draft-manuscript/3_Chapter.md

 With much relayed yelling, the men got the first crate lowered down into the hold, then cranked the chains back up, slung the second crate, and repeated the process.
 Soon they had a clanking and yelling rhythm going and the hold of the _Prospect_ steadily filled with crates.
 Hemi and Percy watched, looking down through the hatch into the hold.
 As the dock workers moved the crates into the sub, they arranged them like puzzle pieces, and then lashed them with thumb-thick hemp rope to fixed loops welded to the pressure-hull walls.

-Gregory was making sure the crates were being stacked, stowed, and lashed down in such a way that the boat was not going to dive bow-first into the globergerina ooze as soon as they separated it from the docking bay.
+Gregory was making sure the crates were being stacked, stowed, and lashed down in such a way that the boat was not going to dive bow-first into the globigerinous ooze as soon as they separated it from the docking bay.
 But he was doing the job maybe a little too quickly, and Percy and Hemi knew even if Gregory stowed the crates carefully the crew would likely have to make some adjustments to the balance of the load later to get the boat trimmed as efficiently as possible.
 The key priority for Gregory was simply to make sure the crates were organized so that making those adjustment later while they were underway would not be too difficult.

 [//]: # (### Cassandra arrives at the Prospect)